 Control Protective measure Eye Safety glasses with side shields.
 Chemical goggles.
 Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
 Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
-[AS/NZS 1336 or national equivalent] Respiratory Not normally required.
-Skin Nitrile+PVC gloves.
-Avoid skin contact.
-If skin contact or contamination of clothing is likely, protective clothing should be worn.
-[AS 2161] Wear protective clothing.
+[CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] Respiratory Not generally required.
+If workplace exposure standards are likely to be exceeded, a Type A-P filter is recommended Skin Wear chemical protective gloves, e.g., PE/EVAL/PE.
+Wear safety footwear or safety gumboots, e.g., Rubber NOTE: The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
+Contaminated leather items, such as shoes, belts and watchbands should be removed and destroyed.